annie-b-coder/ClosedXML-Demo/README.md

-# Using ClosedXML library for excel reports
+# Using ClosedXML library for excel reports  (without charts)